-This summer the church is hosting a new Memory Cafe in Thornbury.
-It will complement the existing one which meets fortnightly in the Methodist Church, opening in the alternate weeks.
-It will be for people with dementia and their carers.
+This summer the United Reformed Church is hosting a new Memory Café in Thornbury for people with dementia and their carers.
+It will complement the existing one which meets fortnightly in the Methodist Church, opening in the alternate weeks from 10.15 to 11.45am.

 United Reformed Church, Chapel Street, Thornbury BS35 2BA

 Preaching the gospel in the Thornbury district since 1834, and an independent church since 1984, we warmly invite you to come and worship with us.
 For a first visit we suggest the Sunday 10.30am service.

 We are committed to living God's love for all.
 This we do through being a Church of England Christian fellowship seeking both to grow in faith and to engage in service with our local community.
 Our concerns are for the whole of God's creation, and we desire to share our journey of faith with those around us.

 Thornbury's Roman Catholic Church is part of the Diocese of Clifton, and is served by The Salvatorians.
 It covers a wide area going up the Severn from Aust to Purton on one side and beyond the M5 on the other.
 The parish is very proud of its primary school, which is open to all.
 CTK also has a social club and provides a venue for many activities in its historic parish hall.
 For more details, click below.

 Our church serves the village of Oldbury on Severn and the surrounding area.
 The parish of Oldbury on Severn with Shepperdine is part of a larger benefice, centred on Thornbury.
 Services are held every Sunday, usually in the evening at 6 pm.
 There is a small chapel at Shepperdine.